MicrosoftDocs/entra-docs/docs/identity/users/directory-self-service-signup.md

 ### How can I control these capabilities?

-An admin can configure these capabilities using the following Microsoft Entra cmdlet Set-MsolCompanySettings parameters:
+An admin can configure these capabilities using the following Microsoft Entra cmdlet Update-MgPolicyAuthorizationPolicy parameters:

-* **AllowEmailVerifiedUsers** controls whether users can join the tenant by email validation.
+* **allowEmailVerifiedUsersToJoinOrganization** controls whether users can join the tenant by email validation.
 To join, the user must have an email address in a domain that matches one of the verified domains in the tenant.
 This setting is applied company-wide for all domains in the tenant.
 If you set that parameter to $false, no email-verified user can join the tenant.
-* **AllowAdHocSubscriptions** controls the ability for users to perform self-service sign-up.
+* **allowedToSignUpEmailBasedSubscriptions** controls the ability for users to perform self-service sign-up.
 If you set that parameter to $false, no user can perform self-service sign-up.

-AllowEmailVerifiedUsers and AllowAdHocSubscriptions are tenant-wide settings that can be applied to a managed or unmanaged tenant.
+allowEmailVerifiedUsersToJoinOrganization and allowedToSignUpEmailBasedSubscriptions are tenant-wide settings that can be applied to a managed or unmanaged tenant.
 Here's an example where:

 * You administer a tenant with a verified domain such as contoso.com
 * You use B2B collaboration from a different tenant to invite a user that doesn't already exist (userdoesnotexist@contoso.com) in the home tenant of contoso.com
-* The home tenant has the AllowEmailVerifiedUsers turned on
+* The home tenant has the allowedToSignUpEmailBasedSubscriptions turned on

 If the preceding conditions are true, then a member user is created in the home tenant, and a B2B guest user is created in the inviting tenant.